 Our Creative Executive is responsible for the over-arching creative direction of Lot19.
-It includes the General Manager, Founder and selected members of the Board.
+It includes the Founder and selected members of the Board.
 This group is informed by members of the Studio and Workshop community and our broader networks.

 Lot19 Founder, furniture-maker, boat builder and maker of fine things in wood.

 Mark began his professional life as a registered nurse, but gave his creative self the lead, and has been a thriving furniture maker for the past 25 years…